-*summary: contracted pneumonia at 20 weeks which led to a staph blood infection and being life-flighted to emergency prenatal hospital in intensive care for 11 days.
+*summary: I contract pneumonia at 20 weeks which leads to a staph blood infection and being life-flighted to emergency prenatal hospital in intensive care for 11 days.
 I was a breath away from losing my life…they thought I was gone.

-Then, our next pregnancy would be interrupted around 11-12 weeks with bleeding.
+Then, our next pregnancy has an interruption around 11-12 weeks with bleeding.
 The scary, “am I miscarrying?!!” questions, and the wait-and-see approach.
 AAAGGGH!!

 Nothing was ever found out about why I had bleeding.
 I just kept praying and hoping for a healthy baby.
 Even though the episode only lasted a little over a day, and the bleeding and cramping stopped allowing the pregnancy to continue as normal.

 By 2006, we had a very sweet 6 lbs.
 12 oz. baby girl.
 Although during this pregnancy I drastically improved my diet, she had severe reactions from the start to a specific food.
 It took me the better part of 5 months to be on an elimination diet to rule out which food was the offender.
 When she was only 2 weeks old she would be vomiting after every nursing.
-At one point she had gotten a clump of mucus lodged in her nasal passage and she was suffocating – turning blue and her arms stretched out straight to the side.
+At one point she had a clump of mucus lodging in her nasal passage and she is suffocating – turning blue and her arms stretch out straight to the side.

 The emergency squad came, but I had been able to dislodge the mass back down her throat to allow her to breath by blowing forcefully in her nose minutes before they arrived.
 I tell you that children should be born with a detailed list of how to care for them!!

 *summary: I am seeing the trend that having babies is not all fun and games. 🙂